Chicken Cutlets with Sage and Capers

 I first posted this recipe for Chicken Cutlets with Sage and Capers when I made it for a quick after-work dinner after a busy day teaching school.
 I’d had it on my list of recipes needing updated photos for quite a while, so when I recently found myself with two chicken breasts thawed in the fridge and thinking about something for dinner, it was a win/win decision to cook it again.
 I liked the chicken as much as I did the first time, and this was a great dinner.

-I found this recipe originally in a cookbook called Lose Weight the Smart Low-Carb Way, and the recipe called for butter stirred into the sauce at the end.
-I reduced the amount of butter the first time I made this, and this time I skipped the flour and just browned the chicken in olive oil.
+The recipe calls for butter stirred into the sauce at the end, and you can use more butter if you prefer.
+I skipped the flour and just browned the chicken in olive oil, which worked great.
 The recipe does have a tiny bit of cornstarch, an ingredient I use very sparingly, but it’s such a small amount that I wouldn’t worry about it.
 When I make this again I might make a tiny bit more sauce, so I’ll make a note of that in the recipe.

-This would be great with The Best Easy Cauliflower Rice for a low-carb meal.
+- This would be great with Easy Cauliflower Rice for a low-carb meal.

 More Delicious Ideas with Chicken Breasts: